 Premium Bonds vs Savings Accounts and Cash ISAs

-With the notional “interest rate” of premium bonds currently at 1%, it does make it comparable to bank accounts and cash ISAs.
+With the national “interest rate” of premium bonds currently at 1%, it does make it comparable to bank accounts and cash ISAs.
 With the continued decline in interest rates 1% return can seem quite attractive, with some bank accounts paying close to zero % interest or even nothing.

-Currently, the average interest rate of regular savings accounts is around 1% and the best being Coventry Building Society at 1.05% AER.
+Currently, the average interest rate of regular savings accounts is around 1% and the best is Coventry Building Society at 1.05% AER.
 However, these regular savings accounts have monthly maximum investments of between £100 and £500, so if you have a lump sum to invest may not be a viable option.